maor-klir/homelab-k8s-cluster-2/README.md

 That way, I can provision and bootstrap clusters more quickly, easily, and with less overhead.

+## 📦 Deployed Applications

+- [homepage](https://gethomepage.dev/): a modern highly customizable application dashboard with integrations for over 100 services and translations into multiple languages
+- [Pi-hole](https://pi-hole.net/): network-wide ad blocking [DNS sinkhole](https://en.wikipedia.org/wiki/DNS_Sinkhole) that protects devices from unwanted content, without installing any client-side software

 ## 🗺️ Current Environments

-- talos-test - a 3-node cluster, where all testing and exploration is being made.
+- `talos-test` - a 3-node cluster, where all testing and exploration is being made.
 Stable core infrastructure and workloads are being promoted to the staging environment
-- talos-staging - a 3-node cluster, where all deployed workloads are stable and reliable.
+- `talos-staging` - a 3-node cluster, where all deployed workloads are stable and reliable.

 ---